Allocating a solicitor

 Where an application has been submitted through the electronic lodgement system, from a preferred supplier, as a general rule the matter will be referred back to that preferred supplier.
 However, Legal Aid Queensland reserves the right to allocate any matter where there are reasonable grounds for doing so.

-Legal Aid Queensland has a "one client per law practice" policy under which any law practice, including Legal Aid Queensland, is able to act for only one of two or more legally aided co-accused, except as detailed in the Conflict of Interest Policy - Grants of Aid for Criminal Law Co-accused(PDF, 42KB).
+Legal Aid Queensland has a "one client per law practice" policy under which any law practice, including Legal Aid Queensland, is able to act for only one of two or more co-accused, except as detailed in the Conflict of interest policy—Grants of aid for criminal law co-defendants.

 Legal Aid Queensland's in-house practice will aim to represent one co-accused per matter for all expensive criminal law matters.